sergio11/nimbustv_android/README.md

-# NimbusTV 🌐📺: Your Gateway to Effortless M3U Streaming on Android TV
+### NimbusTV 🌐📺: My Personal Learning Project for Effortless M3U Streaming on Android TV

 <img width="auto" height="300px" align="left" src="doc/nimbustv_logo.webp" />

-Welcome to **NimbusTV** 🎉, your all-in-one solution for experiencing M3U playlist content on Android TV without the usual hassle.
-Designed with simplicity and power in mind, NimbusTV lets you forget about complicated setups and file management, making it easy to dive straight into your favorite channels 📺✨.
+**NimbusTV** is a personal project I developed to apply and enhance my skills in **Android TV development** 📺, **Jetpack Compose for TV** 🖥️, **Clean Architecture** 🏛️, and **MVI** 🔄.
+The goal was to build an efficient, user-friendly streaming app that simplifies M3U playlist management, and gives users easy access to their favorite TV channels.

-With NimbusTV, you can effortlessly manage multiple M3U playlists 📂, giving you the freedom to organize your channels by theme—sports 🏆, movies 🎬, news 📰, music 🎶, and more.
-Switch seamlessly between playlists and enjoy diverse formats with support for HLS 📡, DASH 🎥, Clear Key-encrypted channels 🔐, and even radio streams 📻.
+This project helped me dive deep into Android TV design patterns, exploring how to create smooth, intuitive user interfaces and ensure scalability for larger applications.
+The app supports multiple M3U playlists 📂, seamlessly allowing users to organize and switch between channels by category—such as sports 🏆, movies 🎬, news 📰, and music 🎶—while handling formats like HLS 📡, DASH 🎥, and encrypted channels 🔐.

-NimbusTV doesn’t stop at playlists.
-Bringing in EPGs 📅 for each of your channels, it keeps you informed with real-time programming schedules.
-Imagine instantly knowing what’s on, what’s up next, and never having to wonder if you've missed a must-watch show 🕒.
-Set custom reminders 🔔 for your favorite programs, so you’ll always be in the know when the action begins!
+I also incorporated **EPG (Electronic Program Guides)** 📅 to provide real-time schedules, allowing users to plan their viewing experience and set **custom reminders** 🔔 for their favorite shows.

+Through this project, I further honed my knowledge of **Jetpack Compose** and how to create a responsive, visually appealing interface for Android TV. **NimbusTV** leverages my understanding of **Clean Architecture** and **MVI** to ensure that the app is not only functional but also well-structured, making future improvements and scaling easier.

+Working on **NimbusTV** has been a great way for me to deepen my understanding of Android TV development and design best practices, and I'm proud to showcase this project as a way of documenting my learning journey.

 Crafted with **Jetpack Compose for TV** 🖥️, NimbusTV shines on the big screen, delivering a smooth, elegant experience for Android TV.
 Built on the reliable **Clean Architecture** 🧩 and **MVI** pattern foundations, it’s designed to be fast, scalable, and visually immersive.
 Thanks to the [**🍮 Fudge**](https://github.com/sergio11/fudge_tv_compose_library) UI Kit, NimbusTV combines a sleek design with easy navigation, putting total control in your hands 🎛️.